 A significant portion of our operating expenses to date have been incurred in research and development activities.
 Research and development expenses relate primarily to the discovery and development of our drug products.
 Our business model is dependent upon our company continuing to conduct a significant amount of research and development.
-Until one of our drug products receives IND approval from the FDA, products costs are listed as Other Research and Development costs in the accompanying consolidated financial statements.
 Our research and development expenses consist primarily of expenses incurred under agreements with contract research organizations, or CROs, investigative sites and consultants that conduct our clinical trials and a substantial portion of our preclinical studies; employee-related expenses, which include salaries and benefits, and non-cash share-based compensation; the cost of developing our chemistry, manufacturing and controls capabilities, and acquiring clinical trial materials; and costs associated with other research activities and regulatory approvals.
+Other research and development costs listed below consist of costs incurred with respect to drug products that have not received IND approval from the FDA.

 We make payments to the CROs based on agreed upon terms that may include payments in advance of a study starting date.
 Nonrefundable advance payments for goods and services that will be used in future research and development activities are expensed when the activity has been performed or when the goods have been received rather than when the payment is made.
-Advance payments to be expensed in future research and development activities are capitalized, and were \$1,005,503 at March 31, 2016, of which \$941,054 was included in other current assets and \$64,449 was included in long-term prepaid expense on our consolidated balance sheet.
-Advance payments to be expensed in future research and development activities were \$1,138,073 at December 31, 2015, of which \$1,009,175 was included in other current assets and \$128,898 was included in long term prepaid expense on our consolidated balance sheet.
+Advance payments to be expensed in future research and development activities are capitalized, and were \$364,959 at June 30, 2016, all of which was included in other current assets on the accompanying consolidated balance sheets.
+Advance payments to be expensed in future research and development activities were \$1,138,073 at December 31, 2015, of which \$1,009,175 was included in other current assets and \$128,898 was included in long term prepaid expense on the accompanying consolidated balance sheets.